MaterializeInc/materialize/doc/user/content/sql/types/oid.md

 ## Details

-`oid` types in Materialize are provided for compatibility with PostgreSQL .
+`oid` types in Materialize are provided for compatibility with PostgreSQL.
 You typically will not interact with the `oid` type unless you are working with a tool that was developed for PostgreSQL.